New Mexico State University: Branson Hall Library

 Branson Hall Library was built in 1951 and houses texts and resources related to engineering, business, agriculture, science, special collections, maps, government publications, and archives.

-A sculpture made of bronze named "Joy of Learning", created by Grant Kinzer, former Department Head of Entomology, Plant Pathology and Weed Science, can be found on the north side of Branson Hall.
+The New Mexico State University Library, part of the Branson Hall Library, is an official depository for documents produced by United States and State of New Mexico government agencies.
+The federal government established a system of depositories in 1813 in order to provide government information to the public free of charge.
+The New Mexico State University Library joined the depository program in 1907.

 Zuhl Library

-Zuhl Library was built in 1992 at a cost of $3 million.
+Zuhl Library was built in 1992.
 The library houses texts and resources related to the arts, humanities, and sciences.
-North of Zuhl Library is a 20-foot-wide steel and granite sculpture, named "A Quest for Knowledge", which was created by Federico Armijo, an Albuquerque native.

 Museums and collections

 NMSU is home to several museums, collections, and galleries.
 The NMSU Arthropod Museum, which houses more than 150,000 research and 5,000 teaching specimens, is housed in Skeen Hall.
 Specimens are used globally for taxonomic research and within the state for community outreach.
 The University Museum (established in 1959) serves the community as a repository and exhibitor of local and regional culture and history.
-The Klipsch Museum is a tribute to Paul and Valerie Klipsch, who provided materials representing more than 80 years of audio engineering.
-It is located in NMSU's Foreman Engineering Complex.
+The Klipsch Museum contains materials representing more than 80 years of audio engineering.
 The Zuhl Collection combines the functions of an art gallery and natural history museum and showcases thousands of specimens of petrified wood, fossils, and minerals.

-Police department

-The university has a dedicated police department employing 35 people, including 22 full-time commissioned police officers.
-The number of employed personnel expands greatly during special events such as concerts or sporting events, with as many as 50 security guards and dozens of additional officers from other departments.
-In addition to the Las Cruces campus, the department also has authority for all university-owned campuses, lands, and facilities around the state.

-The department also offers personal defense courses for females on campus, including training in rape prevention, escape and the proper use of pepper sprays.
-Campus officers receive training on gender identity/expression issues, which has helped the university achieve an overall score of 4 out of 5 for LGBT friendliness.

 Academics

+The NMSU faculty senate consists of 70 elected faculty and has shared governance over academic policies across the NMSU system.

 NMSU offers a wide variety of programs across multiple disciplines, including agriculture, education, engineering, and the sciences.
-There are 58 master's degree programs, 96 baccalaureate degree programs 28 doctoral programs.
+There are 58 master's degree programs, 96 baccalaureate degree programs, and 28 doctoral programs.
 Over 4,400 courses are available across 54 academic departments.

 In addition to the main campus in Las Cruces, NMSU has community colleges in Alamogordo, Doña Ana County, and Grants, through which it offers academic, vocational/technical, and continuing education programs.
 In accord with its land-grant mission, the university provides informal, off-campus educational programs through the Cooperative Extension Service.
 Through a statewide network of nine research facilities, the Agricultural Experiment Station conducts basic and applied research supporting agriculture, natural resources management, environmental quality, and improved quality of life.

 NMSU is divided into six colleges and a graduate school: